However, you may have also seen videos on YouTube or TikTok where naturals use a certain type of brush called a Denman brush on their natural hair.

 Step 1: Part your hair

-- Using your tail comb, part your hair into small sections.
+- Use your tail comb to part your hair into small sections.

 Step 2: Detangle with your Denman brush

-- Use your Denman brush to detangle one section of your hair.
+- Use the Denman brush to detangle one section of your hair at a time.

 Step 3: Apply gel